Frugal Bribery in Voting: Results for Weighted Elections

-For three candidates, the STV voting rule is the same as the plurality with runoff voting rule.
-Hence, we have the following corollary. \begin{corollary} The \textsc{Frugal-bribery} problem is in \NPCshort{} for the plurality with runoff voting rule for three candidates. \end{corollary}\longversion{ Next we show, that the \textsc{Frugal-bribery} problem for the Bucklin voting rule is in \NPCshort{}. \begin{theorem} The \textsc{Frugal-bribery} problem is in \NPCshort{} for the Bucklin voting rule for four candidates. \end{theorem} \begin{proof} The problem is clearly in \NPshort{}.
-We reduce an arbitrary instance of \textsc{Partition} to an instance of \textsc{Frugal-bribery} for the Bucklin voting rule.
+\begin{proof} The problem is clearly in \NPshort{}.
+We reduce an arbitrary instance of \textsc{Partition} to an instance of \textsc{Frugal-bribery} for the Copeland$^{\alpha}$ voting rule.
 Let $(W,2K),$ with $W=\{w_1, \ldots, w_n\}$ and $\sum_{i=1}^n w_i = 2K$, be an arbitrary instance of the \textsc{Partition} problem.
-The candidates are $p, a, b,$ and $c$.
-For every $i\in [n]$, there is a vote $p\succ a\succ b\succ c$ of weight $w_i$.
-There are two votes $a\succ b\succ p\succ c$ and $c\succ b\succ a\succ p$ each of weight $K$.
-The tie-breaking rule is ``$p\succ a\succ b\succ c$''.
+The candidates in our \textsc{Frugal-bribery} instance are $p, a, b,$ and $c$.
+For every $i\in [n]$, we have a vote $p\succ a\succ b\succ c$ of weight $w_i$.
+There are two votes $a\succ p\succ b\succ c$ and $c\succ b\succ a\succ p$ each of weight $K+1$.
+This finishes the description of the votes.
+The tie-breaking rule is ``$a\succ b\succ c\succ p$.''
+The weighted majority graph induced by these votes are shown in \Cref{fig:copeland_initial}.
+We observe that candidate $a$ wins since it is the Condorcet winner of the election.
 The distinguished candidate is $p$.
-Let $T$ denotes the set of votes corresponding to the weights in $W$ and the rest of the votes be $S$.
-Notice that, only the votes in $T$ are vulnerable.
+Let $T$ denote the set of votes corresponding to the weights in $W$ and the rest of the votes be $S$.
+Notice that only the votes in $T$ are vulnerable.
 We claim that the two instances are equivalent.